Robert Carmona-Borjas: Career

 Carmona-Borjas taught at the Simon Bolivar University in Venezuela.
 He is known for addressing the issue of governability, the defense of human rights, democracy and the fight against corruption.

 He is the co-founder of the Arcadia Foundation, an anti-corruption foundation aiming to promote the values of rule of law and democracy in politically tumultuous regions of the world.
 The organization has worked in Honduras, Colombia, Venezuela, Uganda and the United States.
 Arcadia has recently allocated focus to the corruption occurring within Honduras' Hondutel, and pressed for criminal charges.

 He has uncovered Marcelo Chimirri's activities.
+Marcelo Chimirri is the nephew of Manuel Zelaya Rosales.